Install your first debusine instance

 The default configuration of the debusine server assumes that you will access it through the fully qualified name obtained with hostname -f in the virtual machine.

-On your machine, you can lookup the IPv4 address assigned to your virtual machine and then associate it with the same hostname by creating an entry in /etc/hosts and open your web browser on the corresponding URL:
+On your machine, you can look up the IPv4 address assigned to your virtual machine, associate it with the same hostname by creating an entry in /etc/hosts, and open your web browser on the corresponding URL:

 $ DEBUSINE_HOSTNAME=$(incus exec debusine -- hostname -f)